-- 89. Google has willfully and unlawfully maintained its monopoly in the Android App Distribution Market through a series of related anti-competitive acts that have substantially foreclosed competing ways of distributing apps to Android users. - i.
+89. So.
+Google has willfully and unlawfully maintained its monopoly in the Android App Distribution Market through a series of related anti-competitive acts that have substantially foreclosed competing ways of distributing apps to Android users.

+- i.
 Google's Conduct Toward OEMs and Mobile Network Operators - 90.
-Google imposes anti-competitive constraints on Android OEMs based on their need for access to a viable Android app store and other important services provided by Google. - 91.
-First, Google conditions OEMs' licensing of the Google Play Store, as well as other essential Google services and the Android trademark, on OEMs' agreements to provide the Google Play Store with preferential treatment compared to any other competing app store.
-Specifically, to access the Google Play Store, Android OEMs (which, as noted above, include virtually all OEMs that obtain an OS on the merchant market) have signed a Mobile Application Distribution Agreement ("MADA") with Google.
+81. Google imposes anti-competitive constraints on Android OEMs based on their need for access to a viable Android app store and other important services provided by Google. - Store, as well as other essential Google services and the Android trademark, on OEMs' agreements to provide the Google Play Store with preferential treatment compared to any other competing app store.
+Specifically, to access the Google Play Store, Android OEMs (which, as noted above, compriseinclude virtually all OEMs that obtain an OS on the merchant market) have signed a Mobile Application Distribution Agreement ("MADA") with Google.
 A MADA confers a license to a bundle of products comprising proprietary Google apps, Google-supplied services necessary for functioning of mobile apps, and the Android trademark.
 Through its MADAs with Android OEMs, Google requires OEMs to locate the Google Play Store on the "home screen" of each mobile device.
-Android OEMs must further pre-install up to 30
+Android OEMs must further pre-install up to 30 Google mandatory apps and must locate these apps on the home screen or on the next screen, occupying valuable space on each user's mobile device that otherwise could be occupied by competing app stores and other services.
+These requirements ensure that the Google Play Store is the most visible app store any user encounters and place any other app store at a significant disadvantage.